FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/access.rst

 - 6. 3D simulation robot - 3D scene operation;
 - 7. 3D simulation robot - robot body operation;
 - 8. Robot supporting functions;
-- 9. Various robot states.
+- 9. Robot and supporting function status.

 The initial interface of the system is shown in the figure below: